 Every great fire has four requirements: wood, tinder, kindling and a firestarter.
 The logs you buy from vendors like Lumberjacks are a great start, but they’re not enough.
-If you want to build a fire outside, you’ll have to build a pit, and remembering to extinguish the fire will be doubly important.
-Here are a couple items to keep in mind as you clear a workspace and gather materials.
+If you want to build a fire outside, you’ll have to create a pit and extinguish the fire thoroughly when you’re done.
+Below, you’ll find all the most essential information you need for this task.

 Prepare Your Firepit

 You can always make a fire at a public camping site’s designated fire area.
-Not only are these areas the safest places to start fires, but many of them already have firepits.
-If a nearby campsite is unavailable, making your own pit isn’t a big deal.
+These areas are the safest places to start fires, and many already have firepits.
+Before you begin, ensure the area around the firepit is dry and that any borders (often made of rock) are still solid.

 How to Build a Campfire